 Though the doctors would not stop you from standing and doing all normal activities after the transfer, strenuous workout and lifting heavy objects need to be avoided and so do hot baths and Jacuzzis.
 During the two week wait, the woman needs to abstain from smoking, alcohol, caffeine and all other potential threats to the pregnancy.

-Though best efforts are made for choosing the healthiest amongst the embryos and ensuring its proper placement during the IVF, nature takes its course once the transfer has been done.
+Though best efforts are made for choosing the healthiest amongst the embryos and ensuring its proper placement during In vitro fertilisation (IVF), nature takes its course once the transfer has been done.
 Nothing can be done to influence the implantation of the embryo in the uterus, as it takes some time to develop and stick to the uterine walls and will do it successfully if it is meant to.

 Is it possible for the embryo to fall out of the uterus?